isovector/certainty-by-construction/src/book/3-proofs.lagda.md

 programming in assembly---you can get the job done, but it requires paying attention to much more detail than we'd like.
 Instead, we can prove the above proposition out of reusable pieces that we've already developed.
-Because we'd like to glue together some existing proofs, we begin with a call to `trans`:
+Because we'd like to glue together some existing proofs, we begin with a call to `def:trans`:

 ```agda
     a^1≡a+b*0⅋₀ : (a b : ℕ) → a ^ one ≡ a + (b * zero)